serendio-labs/diskoveror-ta/README.md

 #### **Execution**
 To execute the .jar file, the following command has to be run from the command line.

-To diplay only the Results of Category.
+To display only the Results of Category.
 >      /diskoveror-ta/target$ java -Xmx2048m -jar diskoverorta-0.1.jar -c

-To diplay only the Results of Sentiment.
+To display only the Results of Sentiment.
 >      /diskoveror-ta/target$ java -Xmx2048m -jar diskoverorta-0.1.jar -s

-To diplay only the Results of Entity.
+To display only the Results of Entity.
 >      /diskoveror-ta/target$ java -Xmx2048m -jar diskoverorta-0.1.jar -e